ericsecution/mern-crud-blog/README.md

 ### MongoDB Atlas

-You don't *have* to do this, but I also created an Atlas account (it's free).
-If you want to as well, just **[head over to MongoDB Atlas](https://www.mongodb.com/)**, in order to use their server to host the database.
+You don't *have* to do this, but (as mentioned already) I also created an Atlas account (it's free--or, rather, there's a free *option*, which is what I used).
+If you want to as well, just **[head over to MongoDB Atlas](https://www.mongodb.com/)**, and then create an account and a database "cluster", in order to use their server to host the database.

 &nbsp;